influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/continuous_queries.md

     parent: InfluxQL
 ---

 ## Introduction

-Continuous Queries (CQ) are InfluxQL queries that run automatically and periodically on realtime data and store query results in a specified measurement.
+Continuous queries (CQ) are InfluxQL queries that run automatically and periodically on realtime data and store query results in a specified measurement.